koalalorenzo/twitch-meme-generator/README.md

 If you are running on a different platform like Heroku or DigitalOcean please use the URL provided by those platforms.

-Remember to enable the following options:
+Remember to have dibled the following options:
   - Refresh browser when scene becomes active
   - Shutdown source when not visible

-The reason is this that this uses WebSockets and it is better to no have _multiple listners_ at the same time (aka: reuse the same source by _Copy Reference_)
+The reason is this that this uses WebSockets and it is better to no have _multiple listners_ at the same time (aka: reuse the same source by _Copy Reference_).
+In case of issues the web page should reconnect automagically

 ### Adding files
 You can add files any time into the `assets` directory (please note that the